digbmc/coll-news-site/_projects/my-project.md

 ---
-title: Wordcloud #title for the visulization
+title: Wordcloud # title for the visulization
 layout: project
-subtitle: by Applebee Owl'68 # author of the visualization along with the class year
+author: by Applebee Owl '68 # author of the visualization along with the class year
+subtitle: Subtitle goes here
-image: assets/img/portfolio/owl-cloud.png
+image: assets/img/portfolio/owl-cloud.png # if using image for viz
-alt:
+alt: Word cloud

-caption:
+caption: # info that appears on homepage
-  title: Wordcloud #title for the visualization
+  title: Wordcloud
-  subtitle: #author for the indivudual project but not for group
+  subtitle: Subtitle here
-  thumbnail: assets/img/portfolio/owl-cloud-thumb.png #screenshot for your visualization.
+  thumbnail: assets/img/portfolio/owl-cloud-thumb.png # screenshot for your visualization.
   alt: Word cloud in the shape of an owl
 ---
 <!--
-insert visualization
+insert visualization code or embedding here
--->

-image: assets/img/portfolio/owl-cloud.png
+If using an image file for viz, use image variable in header -->

 Insert visualization above text description